Netgate/frr/doc/user/pim.rst

    urib-only
       Lookup in the Unicast Rib only.

+.. index:: [no] ip msdp mesh-group [WORD]
+.. clicmd:: [no] ip msdp mesh-group [WORD]

+   Create or Delete a multicast source discovery protocol mesh-group using [WORD] as the group name.

+.. index:: [no] ip msdp mesh-group WORD member A.B.C.D
+.. clicmd:: [no] ip msdp mesh-group WORD member A.B.C.D

+   Attach or Delete A.B.C.D to the MSDP mesh group WORD specified.

+.. index:: [no] ip msdp mesh-group WORD source A.B.C.D
+.. clicmd:: [no] ip msdp mesh-group WORD source A.B.C.D

+   For the address specified A.B.C.D use that as the source address for mesh group packets being sent.

 .. index:: ip igmp generate-query-once [version (2-3)]
 .. clicmd:: ip igmp generate-query-once [version (2-3)]

    Generate IGMP query (v2/v3) on user requirement.
 This will not depend on the existing IGMP general query timer.If no version is provided in the cli, it will be considered as default v2 query.This is a hidden command.

+.. index:: [no] ip igmp watermark-warn (10-60000)
+.. clicmd:: [no] ip igmp watermark-warn (10-60000)

+   Configure watermark warning generation for an igmp group limit.
+Generates warning once the configured group limit is reached while adding new groups.
+   'no' form of the command disables the warning generation.
+This command is vrf aware.
+To configure per vrf, enter vrf submode.

 .. _pim-interface-configuration: